PATRIOT ACTS: NARRATIVES OF POST-9/11 INJUSTICE

 Edited by Alia Malek with a Foreword by Karen Korematsu

-A groundbreaking collection of oral histories, Patriot Acts tells the stories of men and women who have been needlessly swept up in the War on Terror.
+A groundbreaking collection of oral histories, Patriot Acts tells the stories of men and women who were needlessly swept up in the War on Terror.
 In their own words, narrators recount personal experiences of the post-9/11 backlash that have deeply altered their lives and communities.
-The eighth book in the Voice of Witness series, Patriot Acts illuminates these experiences in a compelling collection of eighteen oral histories from men and women who have found themselves subject to a wide range of human and civil rights abuses– from rendition and torture, to workplace discrimination, bullying, FBI surveillance and harassment.
+The eighth book in the Voice of Witness series, Patriot Acts illuminates these experiences in a compelling collection of eighteen oral histories from men and women who have found themselves subject to a wide range of human and civil rights abuses—from rendition and torture, to workplace discrimination, bullying, FBI surveillance, and harassment.

 ADAMA, a sixteen-year-old Muslim American who was abruptly seized from her home by the FBI on suspicion of being a suicide bomber.
 Even after her release from detention, she was forced to wear a tracking bracelet for the next three years.

 TALAT, the mother of 9/11 first responder Salman Hamdani, who went missing after the attacks.
 As Talat and her husband searched desperately for their son, they were hounded by the media, who portrayed Salman as a possible terrorist in hiding.

 RANA, a Sikh man whose brother Balbir was gunned down outside the gas station where he worked.
 Balbir’s death was the first reported hate murder after 9/11.